(II) At an accident scene on a level road, investigators measure ... | Channels for Pearson+

 Static Friction & Equilibrium

-Kinematics is the branch of mechanics that describes the motion of objects without considering the forces that cause the motion.
+Kinematics is the branch of mechanics that deals with the motion of objects without considering the forces that cause the motion.
 It involves concepts such as displacement, velocity, and acceleration.
-In this case, the length of the skid mark (78 m) and the coefficient of friction are used to calculate the initial speed of the car before it began to skid, illustrating how kinematic equations can be applied to analyze motion in accident investigations.
+In the context of the skid mark, kinematic equations can be used to relate the distance skidded to the initial speed of the car and the deceleration caused by friction, helping to analyze the car's behavior before the skid.

 Recommended video: